-- h.
+h.
 Consolidation of Multiple Applications.
 The Administrator shall allow an applicant to submit a single consolidated application to collocate multiple wireless service facilities, or for multiple small cell facilities that are located within the applicable jurisdiction and that comprise a single small cell network.
-Whenever a consolidated application is approved, the Administrator shall issue the applicant a single ILP for the multiple facilities, or for the small cell network, in lieu of issuing multiple permits for each respective facility. - i.
+Whenever a consolidated applicant a single ILP for the Multiple facilities, or for the small cell network, in lieu of issuing multiple permits for each respective facility.

+i.
 Conditions for Use of Utility Poles or Towers.
 Neither the Administrator nor the BZA may require or impose conditions on an applicant regarding the installation, location, or use of wireless service facilities on utility poles or electrical transmission towers.